jsm24c/Video-Editing-Launchpad/README.md

 ## Features   - Clickable icons for quick access to editing resources   - Clean and minimal HTML/CSS design   - Easy to customize

+## Includes LUT's, Text-To-Speech, Font Library, Video Downloader, and How-To's for various transitions and effects

 ## How to Run
 1. Clone the repo